 2014 Team Outlook: Houston Texans

-RB Andre Brown, --- - Not Draft Worthy
+RB Dennis Johnson, --- - Not Draft Worthy

-Update: Brown was cut from the team in a somewhat surprising move.
-He's looking for a new home.
-Do not draft until further notice.
+Update: Johnson was cut from the team and is looking for a new home.
+He wasn't fantasy relevant anyway.